-In this children’s video Buddy invites along to go on a dinosaur bone dig to see how paleontologists find them and take them out of the ground, and then put them on display.
+In this children’s video Buddy invites viewers along on a dinosaur bone dig to see how paleontologists find bones and take them out of the ground, and then put them on display.

 Davis really knows his stuff.
 Dinosaurs have long been promotional tools for evolutionists, but Davis will have none of that.
 He approaches the topic of dinosaurs and their fossils from a thoroughly Christian, creationist perspective.
 In a number of instances, he contrasts the biblical position with the evolutionary one.

 So, for example, he explains that fossilization doesn’t need to take millions of years – as he explains, they’ve even found fossilized teddy bears!
 And kids are also told about how elastic blood vessels have recently been found in dinosaur bones that shows they couldn’t possibly be millions of years old.
 These animals aren’t as old as they have been made out to be!